Skip to main content

 It was in April 1921 that Charles Fillmore made the daring decision to publish a Statement of Faith.
 He did so “in response to many requests for our attitude toward certain tenets of the Christian religion.”
 To counter misperceptions about Unity, Charles Fillmore’s 32 statements of faith declared that “we do believe all that is taught by the church” and that “we believe all the doctrines of the Christian church, spiritually interpreted.”

-What is important here is that Charles Fillmore recognized the threat of being misperceived and therefore he took bold steps to address the ambiguity about Unity’s beliefs.
+What is important here is that Charles Fillmore recognized the threat of being misperceived and therefore he took bold steps to address questions about Unity’s beliefs.
 His Statement of Faith placed Unity squarely in the Christian camp and unambiguously explained Unity’s unique interpretation of the tenants of the Christian faith.

-Go here for more information about the Statement of Faith: www.truthunity.net/statement-of-faith.
 We now refer to this statement as the Fillmore Statement of Faith because Unity ceased publication of the Statement of Faith in 1982.

 Extracted from Unity Magazine, April 1921